sayori-bhadra/scientific-calculator/README.md

 # scientific-calculator
-A basic scientic calculator using HTML, CSS and JavaScript
+A basic scientific calculator using HTML, CSS and JavaScript